Benefits of Nettle and how to grow and wild harvest it

 How to Grow Nettle

 Nettle is one of our biggest crops, producing about 1000 pounds dry each year.
 Because of its abundance here in Wisconsin we plant almost none of it, it is all wild harvested!
 Through my own curiosity I have planted nettles, just for the experience.
 It can be grown from seed or from root divisions - I prefer the latter.
 Because Nettles are high in protein they love a nitrogen rich soil which aids in the building of their amino acids and overall protein content.
-They thrive when having a ton of organic matter at their disposal.
+They thrive when having a ton of actively decomposing organic matter at their disposal.

 Stinging nettle field (Urtica dioica) in sunlight, highlighting the early growth of this herbal plant with soft, serrated leaves. potential for herbal benefits and organic cultivation, appealing to fans of natural remedies, garden and herbal tea